testpress/react-native-tpstreams/README.md

 - `progressPercentage`: Download progress from 0 to 100.
 - `title`: The title of the video Asset.
 - `thumbnailUrl`: URL to the video thumbnail (if available).
+- `metadata`: Custom metadata attached to the download as a JSON string (if provided during download).

 ---